angelachen-19/Interactive-Lab-Hub/Lab 6/README.md

   ```

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+Here are the five ideas we thought about for using the messaging system on the interactive devices:
+1. **Clock**: serving as a reminder and setting alarm of the time to the user such as waking up, and getting up.
+2. **Weather Podcast**: serving as a weather podcast with the sensor where users are able to check out the weather of the day before going out of the room.
+3. **Temperature detection**: serving as a room temperature sensor to tell the current (most-up-to-date) temperature in the room.
+4. **Music Plyaer**: serving as a music player to play different pieces of songs when users touch different sensor points on the board of the capacity sensor.
+5. **Image display**: serving to display different shapes, or images when users touch the different sensor points on the board of the capacity sensor.

 ### Part C
 ### Streaming a Sensor